Lillian1070/showcase_sql_7/README.md

-# [SQL] Calculating Repeated Payments
+# [SQL] Calculating the Count of Repeated Payments

 _This SQL practice is based on a problem from [DataLemur](https://datalemur.com/questions/repeated-payments) and is intended for personal learning and educational purposes._

 - **Objective**: Calculate the count of repeated payments.
-- **Practice Purpose**: Self-learning and reinforcement of SQL data cleaning, aggregation, joins, subqueries, and window functions.
+- **Practice Purpose**: Self-learning and reinforcement of SQL data cleaning, aggregation, subqueries, and window functions.
 - **Outline**:
     - [**Practice**](#section-1) (practice problem and query output)
     - [**Solution**](#section-2) (step-by-step explanation)